rackerlabs/rackspace-how-to/content/contribution-class/contribution-class-exercise.md

 Video should be a bit slower or provide download slides

 This is a good way of helping others to contribute and learn a bit more about GITHub.
 Does require a bit of technical know-how!

+Fairly basic, but makes a great getting started guide for GitHub!

 **Answer options**
 - Open ended